thebaer/MMRA/README.md

 * Shrinking massive header images
 * (Optionally) hiding the clap / share bar
 * (Optionally) loading all post images up front, instead of lazy loading as you scroll
+* (Optionally) disabling the popup menu that appears when selecting text

 ### Preview